The Biodiversity Project

 Outreach

-including education, community engagement, and interpretation.
+including advocacy, education, community engagement, and interpretation.

 Restoration